JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 ## Keyword arguments

-The previous exercise shows the most significant disadvantage of using optional arguments, i.e., it is not possible to change only one optional argument unless it is the first one.
-Luckily there are also keyword arguments that can be used instead of optional arguments.
-The syntax is the same as for optional arguments, with one exception: we have to use a semicolon before the first keyword argument.
+The previous exercise shows the most significant disadvantage of optional arguments: It is impossible to change only one optional argument unless it is the first one.
+Luckily, keyword arguments can fix this issue.
+The syntax is the same as for optional arguments, with one exception: Use a semicolon before the first keyword argument.

 ```jldoctest key_args; output = false
 linear(x; a = 1, b = 0) = a*x + b